 18. University of Arizona’s Astronomy: Exploring Time and Space

-This beginner course is from the University of Arizona and is available on Coursera.
+The University of Arizona’s Exploring Time and Space course is available on Coursera.
 Since it’s a beginner course, you’ll learn about foundational topics in astronomy.
+Learning topics include:

 • Matter and radiation